Fox scores 21 points to rally Kings past Grizzlies 97-92

 Fox's jam brought the Golden1 Center crowd to its feet and sparked a 14-4 run that put the Kings up for good.

+"I was hoping he'd jump, but that's Marc's game - he doesn't go up to block shots," Fox said.
+"I missed a few layups yesterday and today, so it was like, go do something that's a for-sure bucket."

-Gasol exited with 5:54 remaining due to an undisclosed injury.
+Gasol exited with 5:54 remaining due to an undisclosed injury and walked into the locker room with a large bag of ice around his neck.
 He finished with 10 points and 10 rebounds.

-Mike Conley scored 27 points while Jaren Jackson had 14 points and seven rebounds for Memphis.
+Mike Conley scored 27 points, and Jaren Jackson had 14 points and seven rebounds for Memphis.
 Wayne Selden added 13 points.

 The Grizzlies were coming off consecutive impressive wins over Atlanta and Utah following a season-opening, 28-point loss to Indiana.